 John Drake is a special operative for N.A.T.O., specializing in security assignments against any subversive element which threatened world peace.
 The series featured exotic locales from all...
 See full summary »

 After resigning, a secret agent is abducted and taken to what looks like an idyllic village, but is really a bizarre prison.
 His warders demand information.
 He gives them nothing, but only tries to escape.

 John Steed and his new accomplices Purdey and Gambit find themselves facing new and deadly dangers in the bizarre world of espionage.
 Mixing fantasy with a darker edge, the trio face ...
 See full summary »

-Coming at approximately the same time as James Bond, ITC's Danger Man (known as Secret Agent in the states) is the complete antithesis, with the calm, icy-cool demeanor of British M9 Agent John Drake (Patrick McGoohan).
-Whereas Bond was all flash, Drake (who never carried a gun, he felt them to be "noisy, and they can hurt someone") instead used his brain, and is very adept at defending himself with his hands), also eschewed having the "babe of the week", or even having Drake involved with a woman.
-The show (which had initially been a 1960 to 1961 half-hour series, also under the same title and character name, but was slightly "retconned" when it became an hour-long series) became an international hit, and helped propel series' lead Patrick McGoohan to international fame (in fact, Mr. McGoohan was twice offered the role of James Bond, and twice refused.
-The first time, he declined, but recommended a friend of his, Sir Sean Connery).
-Unlike many other spy series at this time, Danger ...
+Coming at approximately the same time as James Bond, ITC's Danger Man (known as Secret Agent in the states) is the complete antithesis, with the calm, icy-cool demeanour of British M9 agent, John Drake (Patrick McGoohan).
+Whereas Bond's all flash, Drake (who never carries a gun, he felt them to be "noisy, and they can hurt someone") used his brain, instead, and is very adept at defending himself with his hands, as well.
+He also eschewed having the "babe of the week", or even having Drake involved with a woman.
+The show (which had initially been a half-hour series, also under the Danger Man (1960) title, and character name, but was brought back slightly "retconned" and became a series with hour-long episodes) became an world-wide hit, and helped propel series' lead, Patrick McGoohan to international fame (in fact, Mr. McGoohan was twice offered the role of James Bond, and twice refused.
+The first time, he declined, but recommended a friend of his; Sean Connery).
+Unlike many other spy ...

 Was this review helpful to you?